Memory management options

 ---|---|---|---|

-LANGFLOW_CACHE_TYPE | String | async | Set the cache type for Langflow's internal caching system. |
+LANGFLOW_CACHE_TYPE | String | async | Set the cache type for Langflow's internal caching system.
+Possible values: async , redis , memory , disk .
+If you set the type to redis , then you must also set the LANGFLOW_REDIS_* environment variables. |

-LANGFLOW_LANGCHAIN_CACHE | String | InMemoryCache | Set the cache type for Langchain's caching system. |
+LANGFLOW_LANGCHAIN_CACHE | String | InMemoryCache | Set the cache storage type for the LangChain caching system (a Langflow dependency), either InMemoryCache or SQLiteCache . |

-LANGFLOW_REDIS_HOST | String | localhost | Redis server hostname. |
+LANGFLOW_REDIS_HOST | String | localhost | Redis server hostname if LANGFLOW_CACHE_TYPE=redis . |

-LANGFLOW_REDIS_PORT | Integer | 6379 | Redis server port. |
+LANGFLOW_REDIS_PORT | Integer | 6379 | Redis server port if LANGFLOW_CACHE_TYPE=redis . |

-LANGFLOW_REDIS_DB | Integer | 0 | Redis database number. |
+LANGFLOW_REDIS_DB | Integer | 0 | Redis database number if LANGFLOW_CACHE_TYPE=redis . |

-LANGFLOW_REDIS_CACHE_EXPIRE | Integer | 3600 | Cache expiration time in seconds. |
+LANGFLOW_REDIS_CACHE_EXPIRE | Integer | 3600 | Cache expiration time in seconds if LANGFLOW_CACHE_TYPE=redis . |

-LANGFLOW_REDIS_PASSWORD | String | Not set | Redis authentication password (optional). |
+LANGFLOW_REDIS_PASSWORD | String | Not set | Optional password for Redis authentication if LANGFLOW_CACHE_TYPE=redis . |

 Store chat memory